Akashkambleiith/C-Tracker/README.md

 in which object detection, feature extraction, and data association are all performed separately, or combine two of the three phases.In this paper, the authors proposed an end-to-end online MOT model, that takes two adjacent frames as its input, combining the object detection, feature representation, and data association into a simple paired bounding boxes regression problem.
-An joint attention module is introduced to highlight informative regions for the paired bounding boxes regression.
+A joint attention module is introduced to highlight informative regions for the paired bounding boxes regression.
 State-of-the-art performances have been obtained on the most widely used public benchmark datasets.